 When you purchase an auto insurance policy, your insurance company will send you a proof-of-insurance card.
 You will have to show proof of insurance any time a law enforcement officer asks for it, and when you have a car accident, register your car, renew your registration, obtain or renew your driver’s license, or get your car inspected.

 However, if you owe money on your car loan, you will be required to have an additional insurance policy insuring your vehicle, aside from basic liability.

-In accordance with the Motor Vehicle Retail Installment Sales Contract that is used by AutoMax and by almost every lien holder in the state of North Carolina, you the Borrower agree to keep the collateral (your vehicle) insured against damage or loss until the balance you owe under this contract is paid in full.
+In accordance with the Motor Vehicle Retail Installment Sales Contract used by AutoMax and almost every other lien holder in the state of North Carolina, you, the Borrower, agree to keep the collateral (your vehicle) insured against damage or loss, until the balance you owe under this contract is paid in full.

 Collision coverage pays the cost of repairing or replacing your car after an accident.
-The payment amount is often limited to your car’s actual cash value, as determined by the insurance company, minus your deductible.
-Comprehensive pays the cost of repairing or replacing your car if it is stolen, damaged in a fire, vandalized, hail, or another covered cause other than collision.
+The payment amount is often limited to your car’s cash value, as determined by the insurance company, minus your deductible.
+Comprehensive pays the cost of repairing or replacing your car if it is stolen, damaged in a fire or in hail, vandalized, or another covered cause other than collision (a car wreck.)